The Best Home Coffee Roasters of 2019

 The size of the roasting chamber is pretty small.
 Each roast can handle about 4 oz, or 120 grams.
 Though the roasting time is pretty quick at 6-9 minutes, you may have to roast a few batches to have enough coffee for a week.

-The roasting time is typically 25 minutes which includes a 5 minute cool down.
-The cool down feature is great when roasting lighter roasts, but for darker roasts it struggles to cool the coffee down fast enough to keep it from roasting further.
+The roasting time is typically 25 minutes which includes a 5-minute cooling cycle.
+The cooldown feature is great when roasting lighter roasts, but for darker roasts, it struggles to cool the coffee down fast enough to keep it from roasting further.

 The Nesco roaster is able to roast 5 oz, or about 150 grams at a time.
 At 25 minutes per roast, yielding only 5 oz, it’s not the most efficient roaster.
 Luckily it’s able to produce a uniform batch that makes up for the time taken.

-One of our favorite features is the ability to set profiles.
+One of our favorite features is the ability to set profiles, making it a fully customizable drum coffee roaster.
 You are able to set up to 5 different profiles, allowing you to repeat some of your favorite roasts again and again.
 No more guessing.

-Though the time and temperature can be controlled, the process can also be completely automatised.
+Though the time and temperature can be controlled, the process can also be completely automatized.
 This makes it nice and simple for most people to use.

 There is no smoke reduction system in place, so be sure to point the nozzle where the smoke exits at an open window.
 The plus point is that you are able to achieve almost any desired roast level.